crytic/slither-action/README.md

         ignore-compile: true
 ```

-## Example workflow: markdown report
+## Example workflow: Markdown report

 The following GitHub Actions workflow example will create/update pull requests
-with the contents of Slither's markdown report.
+with the contents of Slither's Markdown report.
 Useful for when [GitHub Advanced
 Security](https://docs.github.com/en/get-started/learning-about-github/about-github-advanced-security)
 (required for the SARIF feature) is unavailable.